 Is sports betting legal in Ohio?

-It’s close, but not expected until later in 2020 for the reasons outlined above.
-The good news is that there seems to be bipartisan support for sports betting, as neighboring Illinois and Michigan have both adopted the measure and will start vacuuming sports betting dollars away from Ohio state tax coffers.
+Yes.
+The good news all along had been that there seems to be bipartisan support for sports betting, as neighboring Illinois and Michigan have both adopted the measure and will start vacuuming sports betting dollars away from Ohio state tax coffers.
 Ohio bettors are permitted to have wagering accounts in other states, but can only wager while they are physically within the borders of those states.
 That is easier to do in some places than in others, but underscores the need to expedite the measure.

 Where can I bet at Ohio sportsbooks?